noureddin/recite/README.md

     **Tip:** Pressing <kbd>Escape</kbd> anytime repeats the current audio recitation, which is particularly useful in the teacher mode.

+- `linebreaks` to separate each ayah in its line in the Uthmani mode (the default; use only to annul a previous `nolinebreaks`).
+- `nolinebreaks` to make all ayat flow in the Uthmani mode.

 Please note that all these parameters only change the default; all of them are still changeable from the preferences window.
 (But take a look at "Even more advanced URL parameters" below.)